yokall/home-ansible/README.md

 ## Check Connection to Server

-`ansible-playbook -i inventory/hosts.ini playbooks/test_connection.yml`
+`ansible-playbook -i inventory/hosts.ini playbooks/test_connection.yml -e 'ansible_user=root'`

-> **Note:** The user flag is only required if the remote user has not been created yet.
+> **Note:** The ansible_user extra variable is only required if the remote user has not been created yet.

 ## Add non-root user

-On a fresh Diet-Pi OS the only user is root.
-The below playbook installs another user.
+On a fresh Diet-Pi OS the only user is root, the below playbook installs another user.
-The first time this is ran it must be as root as that is the only user that exists

 Ran `ansible-playbook -i inventory/hosts.ini playbooks/add_user.yml -e 'ansible_user=root'`

+> **Note:** The ansible_user extra variable is only required if the remote user has not been created yet.